-In this course we reflect on these changes, and discuss the possible implications of these shifts for MSc. students in their future professional life.
+In this course we reflect on these changes and discuss the possible implications of these shifts for MSc. students in their future professional life.
 We ground these discussions in actual working practice brought to the classroom by guest speakers, and complement these by models and approaches that are currently used in assessments of the Knowledge Society.

-The course combines a practical and theoretical component.
-Discussions among students, teachers and guest speakers are matched with analyses of current scientific insights on the Knowledge Society.
-A professional training in essay-writing completes the course.
+The course primarily focuses on theoretical reflection, but features discussions among students, teachers and guest speakers.
+These are matched with analyses of current scientific insights on the Knowledge Society, mainly from the field of STS (Social Studies of Science).
+The course is completed with a written exam.